seandstewart/bardly/pending/romances/pericles/11-player.md

 If further yet you will be satisfied,
 Why, as it were unlicensed of your love,
 He would depart, I'll give some light unto you.
-Being at Antioch-
+Being at Antioch-- /

 **THALIARD**
 *\[Aside]*
-What from Antioch?
+/ What from Antioch?

 **HELICANUS**
-Royal Antiochus -on what cause I know not-
+Royal Antiochus--on what cause I know not--
 Took some displeasure at him; at least he judged so:
 And doubting lest that he had err'd or sinn'd,
 To show his sorrow, he'ld correct himself;